Screening benefits from the latest digital technology and any slight concerns will be examined by a consultant dermatologist.

 With prevention and early detection such important aspects of skin cancer, we wish to support patients in stopping recurrence, or seeing minimal treatment if this did happen.

 Self & Professional Monitoring

 Keeping a close eye on your own body makes sense.
-A conscious routine aimed at spotting changes in your skin just takes a couple of minutes a week, our staff will be pleased to advise.
+A conscious routine aimed at spotting changes in your skin just takes a few minutes a month.
+You can see an illustrated guide to checking your skin, or our staff will be pleased to advise.

 Seeking assistance from those closer to you can be valuable at times.
 Ask them to help examine hard to see areas, such as your back.
 Whilst mirrors can be useful, there is no substitute for a direct view.